Skip to main content Skip to secondary navigation

 Our research focuses on understanding the processes that shape marine communities, and what conditions and interactions support or erode their diversity and resilience to climate variability.

-We currently conduct research in Palau, Mexico, Italy, the Chagos Archipelago, Marshall Islands, Palmyra Atoll, Canada, Washington, and California.
+We currently conduct research in Palau, Mexico, Italy, Kiribati, and California.

 fio diving